 It's often said that "when you die, your debts die with you".
 But it's a little more complicated than that.
 When you die, anything you owe has to be paid first, before any assets can go to your beneficiaries.

-But if your inheritors are jointly responsible for the debts, your debts don't die with you as they'll have to make up the shortfall.
-If you're concerned about the impact this may have, contact the Citizens Advice Bureau or consult a lawyer.
+But if your inheritors are jointly responsible for the debts, your debts don't die with you.
+In fact, they'll have to make up the shortfall.
+If you're concerned about the impact this may have, contact Citizens Advice or consult a lawyer.

 Don't put it off – talk with loved ones about your wishes

 Some things aren't best avoided.
-Hopefully once you've hit 50 or beyond, you've still got several dozen years of fit body and mind ahead, but there's a chance you might not.
+Hopefully once you've hit 50 or beyond, you've still got several dozen years of fit body and mind ahead.
+But there's a chance you won't.

 The mental incapacity or death of a loved one is hard enough to deal with, but often the financial complications can add a huge unnecessary blow to the pain of it all.